twala-io/document-verifier/.github/README.md

 # Usage

-**Note:** Use `./bin/run` instead of `twala-cli` when inside the project's directory to run commands without installing the package via npm.
-For development environment only.
+**Note:**  For development environments, use `./bin/run` instead of `twala-cli` when inside the project's directory to run commands without installing the package via npm.

 ```sh-session
 $ twala-cli (-d /path/to/file|--document=/path/to/document) (-p /path/to/proof|--proof=/path/to/proof)